24/7 Customer Service

 Symmetry

-Symmetrical diamonds are graded on the degree of perfection in their cut and facets.
+Symmetrical diamonds are graded on the degree of perfection in cut and facets.
 Gemologists use optical and chemical analysis of these diamonds to grade how perfectly each facet of the diamond is aligned.
-Though most round diamonds are considered as equal, because of their larger size.
+Most round diamonds are considered as equal, because of their larger size.

 Fluorescence

-Fluorescence is the result of a diamond absorbing radiation from ultraviolet light and then re-emitting it at wavelengths that are visible to the eye.
+It is the result of a diamond absorbing radiation from UV light and then re-emitting it at wavelengths that are visible to the eye.
 The intensity of fluorescence can vary depending on the type of gemstone, but only around 30% of diamonds have any sort of fluorescence.

 MAGIC OF RADIANT, DISPERSION AND SPECTACULAR REFLECTION